 Allen Wall is a Partner with Klein, Thorpe & Jenkins, Ltd., in Chicago, where he concentrates his practice in the areas of general litigation and municipal, library, and school law.
 Previously, Mr. Wall was a Senior Assistant General Counsel for the Chicago Board of Education.
 He received his B.A. magna cum laude from Williams College, his Masters from Duke University, his Masters and his Ph.D. from Northwestern University, and his J.D. from the University of North Carolina — Chapel Hill School of Law.

-Lawrence E. White is a Partner at Chapman & Cutler LLP in Chicago, where he concentrates on public finance.
-He is a member of the National Association of Bond Lawyers, the Illinois Government Finance Officers Association, and the Illinois Tax Increment Association.
-Mr. White received his B.B.A. with high honors from the University of Texas and his J.D. from the University of Pennsylvania Law School.
+Lawrence E. White is a Partner at Chapman and Cutler LLP in Chicago, where he concentrates on public finance.
+He is a member of the National Association of Bond Lawyers and the Illinois Government Finance Officers Association.
+Mr. White received his B.B.A. with high honors from the University of Texas and his J.D. from the University of Pennsylvania Carey Law School.

 Free monthly e-updates in 15 practice areas